 The marinade recipe made about 2 3/4 cups for me.
-I reserved 3/4 cup to baste the kebabs while cooking.
+Reserve 3/4 cup to baste the kebabs while cooking.
 I marinate most all of our meats in a zip top bag.
-I just find it easier to store in the refrigerator and toss out when I’m done.
+It’s easier to store in the refrigerator and toss out when I’m done.

 Marinate the pork for at least 4 hours minimum up to overnight.
 I marinated ours for 12 hours and it was perfect.

 Pop it on a hot grill over direct heat and baste with the reserved marinade while cooking.